gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

       on usage.

-## DTLS/SCTP "dtls_over_sctp_buffer_size_limit" Extension
+## DTLS/SCTP "dtls_over_sctp_maximum_message_size" Extension

-The maximum DTLS/SCTP buffers size is negotiated in the "dtls_over_sctp_buffer_size_limit" TLS extension.
-The ExtensionData of the extension is BufferSizeLimit:
+The DTLS/SCTP maximum message size is negotiated in the "dtls_over_sctp_maximum_message_size" TLS extension.
+The ExtensionData of the extension is DTLSSOverSCTPMaximumMessageSize:

 ~~~~~~~~~~~
-   uint64 BufferSizeLimit;
+   uint64 DTLSOverSCTPMaximumMessageSize;
 ~~~~~~~~~~~

-The value of BufferSizeLimit is the maximum buffer size in octets that the endpoint is willing to handle.
+The value of DTLSOverSCTPMaximumMessageSize is the maximum SCTP message size in octets that the endpoint is willing to recieve.

-The "dtls_over_sctp_buffer_size_limit" MUST be used to negotiate maximum buffer size for DTLS/SCTP.
-A DTLS/SCTP endpoint MUST treat the omission of "dtls_over_sctp_buffer_size_limit" as a fatal error, and it SHOULD generate an "illegal_parameter" alert.
+The "dtls_over_sctp_maximum_message_size" MUST be used to negotiate maximum message size for DTLS/SCTP.
+A DTLS/SCTP endpoint MUST treat the omission of "dtls_over_sctp_maximum_message_size" as a fatal error, and it SHOULD generate an "illegal_parameter" alert.

-Endpoints MUST NOT send a "buffer_size_limit" extension with a value smaller than XXX?.
+Endpoints MUST NOT send a "dtls_over_sctp_maximum_message_size" extension with a value smaller than XXX?.
 An endpoint MUST treat receipt of a smaller value as a fatal error and generate an "illegal_parameter" alert.

-The "dtls_over_sctp_buffer_size_limit" MUST NOT be send in TLS or in DTLS versions earlier than 1.2.
-In DTLS 1.3, the server sends the "dtls_over_sctp_buffer_size_limit" extension in the EncryptedExtensions message.
+The "dtls_over_sctp_maximum_message_size" MUST NOT be send in TLS or in DTLS versions earlier than 1.2.
+In DTLS 1.3, the server sends the "dtls_over_sctp_maximum_message_size" extension in the EncryptedExtensions message.

-During resumption, the buffer size limit is renegotiated.
+During resumption, the maximum message size is renegotiated.

 ## DTLS over SCTP service